Local election coverage happens thanks to our generous supporters. You can join them and become a member of West St. Paul Reader.

 We’ve asked the candidates a series of questions to see where they stand on the issues.
 We’ll share one question and the responses at a time leading up to the general election on November 8.
 See our 2022 voter’s guide for more.

-Previously we asked about top priorities.
+Previously we asked about top priorities, the budget surplus, working across the aisle, state funding, and the partisan divide.
 This time we’re asking about representing West St. Paul.

 After being divided by redistricting, West St. Paul is now a smaller portion of each district—prompting fears of West St. Paul being ignored.
 How is West St. Paul different from the rest of the district?
 How will you address the needs and concerns of West St. Paul residents?